 Rating: ★★★ | 05/27/2014 | Contemporary Romance | 8 hrs 57 minutes | HQN

 It’s the job offer of a lifetime for event planner Dellina Hopkins when she gets asked to plan a weekend party for a local sports PR firm.
 The only problem?
-Her contact for the event is Sam Ridge, Score’s VP of finance, former pro football player….and her Valentine’s Day one night stand.
+Her contact for the event is Sam Ridge a former pro football player….and her Valentine’s Day one-night stand.

-My first Fool’s Gold was Hold Me and it holds one of my lowest review on this blog and just re-reading that review made me mad all over again, but as much as I hated Hold Me’s plot I was charmed by parts of Fool’s Gold and wanted to dig back in.
-Before We Kiss brings back that setting that grabbed me and has a wonderful balance of humor and romance as Sam and Dellina build a very slow burn romance that worked waaay better than the one in Hold Me.
+My first Fool’s Gold was Hold Me and it is one of my lowest reviews on this blog and just re-reading that review made me mad all over again, but as much as I hated Hold Me’s plot I was charmed by parts of Fool’s Gold and wanted to dig back into the series.
+Before We Kiss has a wonderful balance of humor and romance as Sam and Dellina build a slow-burn romance that worked waaay better than the one in Hold Me.

 I picked this book up because I needed something kind of light after finishing some heavier series and there is just something so cathartic and emotionally satisfying about Fool’s Gold.
 I couldn’t figure out what it was until I got to a scene where Sam, who is new to Fool’s Gold , looks out the window :

 “After parting the curtains, he stared into the night.
 Not that there was anything to see.
 They were in a residential area of Fool’s Gold.
 Everyone was asleep.
 Nothing bad ever happened here.”

 I think what makes this town feel so cozy (aside from everyone and their mother falling in love) is that nothing bad ever happens within the town’s limits.
 Yes, there are darker background stories involving abusive fathers, war widows and career-ending injuries but once a character comes to Fool’s Gold they are protected and cared for.